 Landlords Can Exploit the Electricity Clauses in Their Leases Causing The Tenant To Over-Pay.
 This is Why Your Office Electricity Bills are So High.

-Here’s how it works: landlords typically advertise rent inclusion electric at $3.25 or $3.50 per rentable s.f.
+Rent Inclusion: Landlords typically advertise rent inclusion electric at $3.25 or $3.50 per rentable square foot (sf).
 The question most tenants don’t ask is, “how much electricity do I actually use?”
 If you’re an average office tenant with computers, phones, and basic business equipment, you use about $2.00/s.f. per year.
-So right off the bat, landlords are making an extra dollar or two per foot per year on every deal without anyone being the wiser.
+So right off the bat, landlords are making an extra dollar or two per foot per year on your deal without anyone being the wiser.

-To make matters worse, tenants assume that when they sign up for $3.50 per s.f., this is what they will be billed and they don’t pay adequate attention to what the lease actually says.
-If you think about it, it makes no sense that all tenants would pay the same $3.50/s.f. for electric.
+To make matters worse, your electricity clause can also be a double edged sword; the electric clauses in leases are generally about ten pages long, and they’re as complicated as the philosophy you tried so hard to understand in college.
+One example of a common error is that tenants assume that the $3.50 per square foot they sign up for is what they will actually be billed, and don’t pay adequate attention to what the lease actually says.
 Ultimately there must be some correlation between what you use and what you pay.
 Landlords handle this by giving themselves the right to “survey” your consumption of electricity.